 Important Note About Peanut Allergy & Pregnancy

 Allergies to peanuts are serious.
-Some studies suggest that when a pregnant woman consumes peanut products, the fetus may be exposed to peanut allergens.
-This means a developing baby may be at higher risk for developing a peanut allergy later in life.
+It was once suggested that when a pregnant woman consumes peanut products, the fetus may be exposed to peanut allergens.
+This was thought to mean that a developing baby may be at higher risk for developing a peanut allergy later in life.
 Many now argue that the research does not prove a mother’s consumption of peanuts influences whether her child will develop an allergy or not, according to Adam Fox paediatric allergist for Baby Centre UK.
 The concern is for parents with peanut allergy.
 It is suggested that pregnant mothers with a family history of peanut allergy on either side of the baby’s family, should avoid eating peanut products during pregnancy and breastfeeding.
 Be sure to discuss peanut consumption in pregnancy with your healthcare provider if you are concerned.

 How to Get the Most Out of Your Nuts and Seeds